matteo-piccolini/qrng-hackathon_PNC_2025/README.md

 Contains function build_qrng which generates a circuit creating a uniform superposition of all outcomes.

 ### runner.py
 Contains function run_qrng.
-This function runs the circuit generated with build_qrng and return a random number.
+This function runs the circuit generated with build_qrng and returns a random number.

 The user can decide whether to use a real quantum backend or Aer local simulator.
 Real backend is run with error mitigation/suppression techniques, whereas Aer includes a NoiseModel simulating the noise affecting a real backend.